Public History Alumni

 In 2011, I published my first book, Grossinger's: City of Refuge and Illusion, which explored the unique microcosm of a Catskills resort in the early 20th century.
 History has also inspired my photography: Richard Nickel, Edward Burtynsky, and New Topographics have played a significant role.
 Occasionally, these photos appear on my website.

-I feel privileged to be part of the UMass Public History program, which is ideally located for my interest in 20th-century American History, particularly the landscapes of consumption in the early 20th century.
-I plan to pursue a career writing for the public or teaching.
+I feel privileged to have been part of the UMass Public History program, which is ideally located for my interest in 20th-century American History, particularly the landscapes of consumption in the early 20th century.

 Jaimie Kicklighter (2013)